leonschoi/ClickCount.en/Quick Setup.md

 const int MAX_LOGIN_INFO_SIZE = 1;
 ```

+When the program runs in ESP32, it will go through the Wi-Fi `ssid`/`password` list in order and try to connect for 20 seconds each.
+Once it connects to a network, it will go to the button click sending mode.

-The following items must be set before running the program.
+The following items in Arduino IDE must be set before running the program.
 They tend to be unselected when the environment changes, hence need to be checked often.

 Board selection:\
 Tools > Board > esp32 > ESP32 Dev Module\